-6.4 Earthquake Vulnerability and Risk Assessment for Lakewood

-To date, Lakewood has not experienced heavy earthquake damage because historical earthquakes were either a significant distance from Lakewood (e.g., 1994 Northridge earthquake) or predated much of the development of Lakewood (e.g., 1933 Long Beach earthquake).
-The scarcity of historical earthquake damage in Lakewood does not mean that the potential for future damage is low.
+6.4 Earthquake Vulnerability and Risk Assessment for Lakewood earthquake damage in Lakewood does not mean that the potential for future damage is low.
 Rather, given the high level of seismicity in Southern California, the level of earthquake risk for Lakewood is high.
 There is a significant potential from high levels of damage in Lakewood from earthquakes on the Newport-Inglewood Fault as well as from numerous other active faults in the vicinity of Lakewood.